ezakhar/help/en/basics/categories.md

 * **Muscular force **—  an ability to overcome the resistance.
 * **Speed **– an ability to move effectively when swimming, cycling or running.
 It's a combination of technique and performance, defining how effectively do legs and arms work when moving fast.

-Development of "special skills" which are a combination of basic skills:
+Development of "special skills" which represent a combination of basic skills:

 * **Muscular endurance **= muscular force + endurance
 * **Anaerobic endurance** = endurance + speed